rogithub/communicator/README.md

 ### Receiving messages
-From a different application (or the same one) you create an IObservablesFactory using a live (opened) IEventSource.
+From a different application (or the same one) you create an IObservableFactory using a live (opened) IEventSource.

 ```cs